wighawag/hardhat-deploy/README.md

 ## Exporting Deployments

-Apart from deployments saved in the `deployments` folder which contains all information available about the contract (compile time data + deployment data), `buidler-deploy` allows you to export lightweight file.
+Apart from deployments saved in the `deployments` folder which contains all information available about the contract (compile time data + deployment data), `hardhat-deploy` allows you to export lightweight file.

 These can be used for example to power your frontend with contract's address and abi.